matildao-pane/Secure-online-messaging-service/README.md

 5 | MESSAGE | the messages with this opcode are the messages exchanged during the chat 6 | CC_SESSION_ESTABLISHMENT | send ECDH_PUB_KEY and PUB_KEY to user who accepted the chat request 7 | USER_NOT_FOUND | request to unavailable or unknown client
+8 | NOTIFY | the peer closed the chat

 ### Authentication phase: